 Moving can take between one to three days.
-It depends how far the family is moving.
-If two places are close together, it could just be a one day job.
+It depends on how far the family is moving.
+If two places are close together, it could just be a one-day job.
 But even if the family is moving far, it’s still not that big of a problem.
 Gers—our dwellings—are like a simple puzzle.
-They are easy to move and family members do not keep lots of stuff which makes things easier.
+They are easy to move, and family members do not keep lots of stuff which makes things easier.

-For me, When I was young we used to use an ox to move, but now almost every family uses a car.
-The only exception are those who live in isolated areas where cars can’t access.
+When I was young, we used to use an ox to move, but now almost every family uses a car.
+The only exception is those who live in isolated areas where cars can’t access.

 Recently, young people—especially those who have gone abroad to travel and study—think work should be equal, regardless of gender.
 There is a growing trend that housework and childcare are not just women’s jobs.
 And that women should have the same salaries and positions as men.

-I also think the laws of nature such as women giving birth, are why women have to take care of their children at home.
+I also think the laws of nature, such as women giving birth, are why women must take care of their children at home.
 During this time, the husband still needs to work.
 As a result of these factors, there is still a tendency for men to work outside of the house and women to stay at home.

 Today, most Mongolians live in cities.
 And more than half of the population lives in the capital city, with more than 60 percent of the population living in urban areas such as aimag centres and soum centres.
 Although most people are now sedentary, there is still a nomadic lifestyle in most areas that affect behaviour, attitudes, and food.

 So I would say that old ideas are still strong, but we’re in the midst of growing new attitudes.